Have your snake’s eyes recently become cloudy or dull in color?

 - Clean the water bowl frequently and provide an ample water supply

 - Feed your snake correctly (ask your veterinarian if you have questions about this)

-- Mist your snake with water frequently, especially if it’s a tropical snake.
+- Mist your snake with water frequently, especially if it’s a tropical snake like a ball python.

 Your pet’s particular requirements will vary depending on the variety of snake it is.

-If you have any questions, your veterinarian is always a useful resource.
+If you have any questions about cloudy eyes or shed skin, your veterinarian is always a helpful resource.

-Remember, the reason why your snake’s eyes are cloudy is most likely because of the healthy and natural skin-shedding cycle all snakes experience.
+Remember, the reason why your snake has cloudy eyes is most likely because of the healthy and natural skin-shedding cycle that all snakes experience.

-When a snake does have retained eye caps, it requires additional care like soaking, adjusting environmental conditions, or consulting a veterinarian.
+When a snake has a retained eye cap, it requires additional care like soaking, adjusting environmental conditions, or consulting a veterinarian.

-A significant key to your snake’s well-being is making sure it sheds smoothly and completely.
+A significant key to your snake’s well-being is ensuring it sheds wholly and smoothly.